|The Mycenaean and Geometric Age|

 The finds of Protocorinthian skyphoi in tombs XXXIV and XL were especially on Blegen's mind.
 "What is the significance of these objects?" he asked.

 "In tombs IX, XIX and the main chamber of XXVI, the presence of Geometric objects on the floor of the chamber, or near it, suggested that the disappearance of some Mycenaean remains was due to later disturbance. . .
-In almost every instance recorded or a skeleton lying in order in the tombs at the Heraeum it is clear that the body of the person buried had been laid directly on the floor of the chamber."
+In almost every instance recorded, or by a skeleton lying orderly in the tombs at the Heraeum, it is clear that the body of the person buried had been laid directly on the floor of the chamber."
 Is it, then, thinkable that the late worshippers of the dead in some instances added their ware to the Mycenaean ware and in other instances replaced the Mycenaean ware by one of their own time, surrounding the skeleton of the dead with objects five centuries more recent than himself?

 Should we try, on the basis of contact with Egypt, to establish the true age of the cemetery at the Heraion?
 First, the already mentioned scarab found in tomb XIV—- what is its evidence?

 "Other Egyptian objects dating from the XVIII Dynasty were found in the Tholos [beehive] tomb at the Heraeum and from the slope below the Second Temple."
 It is not excluded that the older of the tombs date from the time of Hatshepsut of the Eighteenth Dynasty; yet the scarab found and attributed to her reign was not a royal signet, but a charm or amulet, and could be from a later part of the Eighteenth Dynasty.
 It appears that the cemetery dates from sometime in the tenth or, more probably, the ninth to sometime in the eighth century.
-The state of things at the cemetery of the Argive Heraion calls for a vindication of some of the views of W. Dörpfeld and some of A. S. Murray.
+The state of things at the cemetery of the Argive Heraion calls for a vindication of some of the views of W. Dörpfeld (1853-1940) and some of those of Alexander Steward Murray (1841-1904).

 But before we reverse the verdict, we will follow Carl Blegen to Troy and to Pylos.